P&M Sabeti Founded

 Sabeti Wain Aerospace has opened facility's in two continents, serving Airlines, Seat Vendors and Manufacturers across the world.
 They have become renowned for their innovative and bespoke laminated dress covers, working together with operators towards a more integrated design solution that will make their interiors really stand out, giving them a head start in attracting passenger business.

 Family values have always played an important part in how Sabeti Wain operates, and now the third generation is getting involved in the ongoing growth and development of the company.
-Sama, Max and Adib have all been involved in the company from a very young age, Sama now being involved in the development process and managing the Leighton Buzzard branch.
+Sama, Max and Adib have all been involved in the company from a very young age, Sama is The Business Development Manager based in Dubai whilst Max and Adib are part of the Quality Team based at the Head Office in High Wycombe.

 The work force at Sabeti Wain Aerospace's Head Office in High Wycombe is very ethically diverse with members of staff originating from Pakistan, India, Poland, China, Czech Republic, Hungary, Bulgaria, Romania, Venezuela, Iran, Zimbabwe and Vietnam.
 A wide variety of faiths, nationalities and backgrounds all of whom work together and learn from each other have created a strong Sabeti Wain team, this is gratifying for the directors to see especially when set against aspects of their family history.